alliander-opensource/ospo-code-scanner/SUPPORT.md

 # Getting help

-There are a few ways to connect with the ospo-code-scanner project:
+There are a few ways to connect with the OSPO Code Scanner project:

 * Submit an issue
 * Send an email to the Technical Steering Committee: ospo@alliander.com.

 ## How to ask for help, suggest a feature, or give recommendations.

-If you have trouble installing, building, or using the ospo-code-scanner project, but there's not yet reason to suspect you've encountered a genuine bug, you can ask a question in the issues tab of the repository.
+If you have trouble installing, building, or using the OSPO Code Scanner project, but there's not yet a reason to suspect you've encountered a genuine bug, you can ask a question in the issues tab of the repository.

-If you have an idea for a new feature or some recommendations for existing features or documentations, you can also propose it in the issues tab.
+If you have an idea for a new feature or recommendations for existing features or documentation, you can also propose it in the issues tab.

 ## How to report a bug

-This project manages bug and enhancement using the GitHub issue tracker.
+This project manages bugs and enhancements using the GitHub issue tracker.
-The various issue templates will guide you on making an effective report.
+The various issue templates will guide you in making an effective report.

 ## How to report a security vulnerability